coopergau/vehicle-routing-problem/README.md

  - add comparisons between algos
  - compare with the same locations

- - add tests for the fitness calculations
+ - put the distance in the animation
- - create a distance function for indivdual routes to avoid this routeDistancePerLocation(newRoute, distMatrix) * route.size()
+ - consider how to handle progress printing